jhelvy/logitr/README.md

 setupVariables:
 Prepares all the necessary variables and re-formats the data according to the model type and space.
-Stores everything in the "d" list of objects.
+Stores everything in the *d* list of objects.

 summarizeResults.R:
-Summarizes all model results and renames the "d" object as "model" for the user to explore the results.
+Summarizes all model results and renames the *d* object as *model* for the user to explore the results.

 File Hierarchy